 To compliment preventative exercise, athletic trainers and physical therapists everywhere are looking for therapies to help their athletes improve recovery, delay fatigue and reduce risk of injuries.
 When it comes to making a choice, there are mixed reviews on what to use and when.

 Some like it hot, some like it cold

 Traditionally, heat therapy is used before and during exercise to keep the muscles lose and warm, while cold therapy (cryotherapy) is used afterwards to help with healing and recovery.
 However, using cold therapy before and during exercise has been gaining attention as a potential solution to many problems associated with pitching.

-To test these results up against baseball-specific activity, Dr. Bishop et al. designed a study to see if cryotherapy improved pitching performance in baseball players.
+To test these results up against baseball-specific activity, the researchers designed a study to see if cryotherapy improved pitching performance in baseball players.

 The effectiveness of cryotherapy on baseball pitchers

 Eight trained collegiate pitchers with no history of elbow or shoulder injury were asked to throw fastballs at a rate of one pitch every 20 seconds.

 The study consisted of three sessions: